OpenPonk/synchronized-links/README.md

 ### Combinations

 The link will automatically resolve what is on the opposite side, so all variations (1:1, 1:N, N:1, N:M) work automatically.

+### Other possibly interesting notes

+The objects are internally stored in a OrderedCollection.
+Support for Set/Bag/OrderedSet will be probably added in the future.
+Slot implementation will probably also be added in the future.